-In the course of trying to Guilt and shame overwhelmed me during the course of that endeavor.
+In the course of trying to become more honest, I figured I would send messages to all people I ever knew, telling them what I really thought of them.
+Guilt and shame overwhelmed me during the course of that endeavor.
 I insulted girls who had hurt me, making the bill even.
 I told my false friends that I despised them.
 I got into trouble for it.
-It was freeing., I figured I would , telling them what I really thought of them.
+It was freeing.

 And yet I could not stop.
 The satisfaction was temporary.
 And that made one thing obvious to me: It was not those girls I really had a beef with.
 It was the one woman I saw in all those girls, the one woman I was fighting through the proxy of other girls.
 The one woman to whom I was really pretending.
 The one woman whom I really feared to know me.